 Though no Gustavus Adolphus the Great, I became fascinated with the history of military discipline during my clerkship at the United States Court of Appeals for the Armed Forces.
 This only grew after I began to interact with military society through my role as a judge advocate.
 So, this blog serves multiple purposes for me.

 First, it is an outlet for me to express my thoughts more frequently than through longer articles that I am not able to publish as often because of the demands my day job.
 It keeps me honest to keep reading, thinking, and writing.
-Also, the more I read, the more I’ve found that a wealth of articles in this area are not available through services such as Westlaw or Lexis.
-On more than one occasion, I would stumble across an article incredibly helpful that did not show up on a search result because it was written before Westlaw or Lexis began digitizing volumes.
+Second, the more I read, the more I’ve found that a wealth of articles in this area are not available through services such as Westlaw or Lexis.
+On more than one occasion, I have stumbled across an article incredibly helpful that did not show up on a search result because it was written before Westlaw or Lexis began digitizing volumes.
 The most current bibliography I’ve come across to date is from the 1970s, so I’ve begun to keep a running list on my own.
 This also applies to books in the area.
 There may be a central list somewhere, but I have not found it.
-This blog is also simply an expression of my passion.
+Third, this blog is also simply an expression of my passion.
 I can share what I read, study, and think about the topics I am interested in.